apinizer/management-api-docs/02-api-reference/08-keys-secrets/crud/generate-jwk.md

 - `name` must be unique within the project
 - `type` determines the cryptographic algorithm and which type-specific object (`rsa`, `ec`, `oct`, or `okp`) must be provided
+- `kid` (Key ID) is optional.
+If not provided, a default kid will be automatically generated.
+The kid is used to identify the key in JWK Sets and JWT headers
 - Type-specific parameters are required based on the selected `type`
 - JWK is automatically deployed to all environments after generation